SpooniestBard/hhc2022/docs/hhc2022/tolkien_ring/index.md

 ![The ferocious Snowrog standing in a frozen cave across a chasm](./assets/img/splash_art.png)

 ## Outline
 The Tolkien Ring is our first stop in our descent into the North Pole Subterranean Labyrinth.
 Two of the challenges involve a piece of malware called [Dridex](https://www.cisa.gov/uscert/ncas/alerts/aa19-339a).
-The objective of this malware is to steal banking credentials and then use them to perform fraudulent financial transactions with them.
+The objective of this malware is to steal banking credentials and then use them to perform fraudulent financial transactions.
 All three of the challenges involve a flavor of blue team activities, both in detecting and performing forensic analysis after an attack has occurred.

 ## Challenges
 * [Wireshark Practice ★☆☆☆☆](./wireshark_practice.md)